It’s Valentine’s Day, but you’d hardly know it the way some of us are acting.

-I can’t pretend I have any real answers—I can only tell you that when we relate to people as fellow human beings on this planet together, we make progress for humanity.
+I don’t even have any answers—I can only tell you that when we relate to people as fellow human beings on this planet together, we make progress for humanity.

-In one of the prayers we say in my church, we pledge to “respect the dignity of every human being,” and I get chills every time we say that.
+In one of the things we say in my church, we pledge to “respect the dignity of every human being,” and I get chills every time we say that.

 And if love isn’t what this is all about, then I don’t know why we’re even here.

-Go forth, shiny people, and be especially kind and respectful since it’s Valentine’s Day or any other day you may be reading this.
+Go forth, shiny people, and be especially kind and respectful since it’s Valentine’s Day but of course every day should be Valentine’s Day in a way, right?

 But over-achieve a little.
 Get your golden rule groove on—be all kinds of kind and decent.

 Because clearly, humanity desperately needs your help.